zseta/real-estate-monitoring/readme.md

 The database and the Superset dashboard is fully Dockerized.
 After installation you will have a local TimescaleDB and a local Superset instance running - with real web extracted data (100K+ rows).

-The Docker service uses port 8088 so make sure there's not other service using that port.
+The Docker service uses port 8088 (Superset) and 6543 (TimescaleDB) so make sure there's no other services using those ports.

 ### Prerequisites